 The poem “Pentecost” by the 19th century poet William Blake captures some of the power of the scene, with the repetition of the phrase “catch fire”.
 When a piece of news or gossip gets around quickly, we say it “spreads like wildfire”!
-By its very nature, fire jumps from one thing to another, burning more intensely the more it spreads as was evidenced in Fort McMurray in recent days.
+By its very nature, fire jumps from one thing to another, burning more intensely the more it spreads as was evidenced in the West of Ireland recently.

 The symbol of tongues of fire is apt then.
 The arrival of the Holy Spirit propels the apostles from the room where they were huddled out into the street.
 They cannot contain themselves as they begin to preach and spread the Good News far and wide – like wildfire.